Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 Can vitamin D deficiency cause nail ridges?

-Are vertical lines on your nails normal?
+Are vertical lines on your nails regular?

 Most people have at least a few vertical nail lines, and they are nothing to be concerned about.

-However, if you have a lot of vertical nail lines, or if they appear suddenly, you should see a doctor to rule out any underlying health conditions.
+However, if you have a lot of vertical nail lines or if they appear suddenly, you should see a doctor to rule out any underlying health conditions.

 Symptoms of the Vertical Ridges in Fingernails